Philosophy Curriculum

 The fundamental alternative that always faces each of us is: life or death.
 If we choose life, our own life, then we can discover values that are healthy for us, reflecting underlying needs that support human flourishing.

 Some say that all values are subjective.
 They cite sundry personal preferences and cannot imagine how such things could, in the wider context, be objective.
 In truth, a whole array of possible choices can be objective.
 Some say that we cannot determine objectively what is beneficial for each person, since each person has unique experiences.
-Clearly, the meaning of objectivity needs to be understood here.
+Clearly, the meaning of objectivity needs to be clarified here; it pertains to aligning with our reasoning and empathetic nature, ensuring our flourishing without contradiction.
 The choosing of values is each person’s responsibility, discovering things that are in service to his or her life and well-being.
-Incontrovertible examples include reason, happiness, self-esteem, logic, purposeful action, and liberty.
+Incontrovertible examples include reason, happiness, self-esteem, logic, purposeful action, win/win interactions, and liberty.

 virtues

 Self-esteem can be seen as both a need and value.
-We have a need to view our minds as effective and our persons as worthy of happiness.
+We have a need to view our minds as effective, or efficacious, and our persons as worthy of happiness.
 A mix of other important virtues can be involved here, such as responsibility, honesty, and independence, along with benevolence, generosity, and interdependence.

 volition

 Volition is a natural consequence of our capacity of reason.
-We are constantly presented with an array of things to think about and things to do.
-Depending on our level of awareness and motivation, we can decide from a range of choices.
-We can also modify our behavior by virtue of our abstract awareness of it.
+We are constantly presented with an array of things to think about and reflect on, and things to do.
+Depending on our level of awareness and motivation, we can decide from a multiplicity of choices.
+We can also modify our behavior by virtue of our abstract awareness of it, or meta-awareness.
 In this sense we are navigators of our own destiny, captains of our own ships.
-And, we are responsible for our actions, able to respond to changes.
+And, we are responsible for our actions and able to respond to changes.

 Volition is really a sacred part of being human, to be honored and revered.
-After all, it is the main way we use our minds to think, feel, and act.
-When our mind is free to express and make choices, it is free to live in accordance with reason and reality—free to live as a human being.
+After all, it is the main way we use our minds to think and reflect on things, as well as to decide upon action (the opposite of being coerced).
+It’s also highly involved in attuning to, soothing, and reflecting on feelings (of ourselves and others), which basically entails choosing to honor our inner realm, as well as noting our desires.
+When our minds are free to express and make choices, we are free to live in accordance with reason and reality—free to live as connected, confident, courageous, compassionate, curious, and creative human beings.